elasticio/elasticio-cli/README.md

 ## Installation
+In order to use this tool, you must have Node v12 (or higher) installed.
 To install this tool, run:

 ````bash
 npm install elasticio-cli -g